stfc/PSyclone/doc/dynamo0p3.rst

           currently support integer reductions, integer scalar arguments are restricted to having read-only access.*

+.. note:: The ``GH_READWRITE`` access will be introduced to denote updating
+          discontinuous quantitites (operators and fields over relevant function spaces) which do not share dofs.

 There is no restriction on the number and function-spaces of other quantities that a general-purpose kernel can modify other than that it must modify at least one.
 The rules for kernels involving CMA operators,